Crime recording process

 Incident records are closed by adding a closing code.
 Closing codes give a brief description of the incident to summarise what finally happened.
 A set list of incident closing descriptions (the National Incident Category List – NICL) is in use by all forces.
 For example, an incident closed with an NICL code of Crime-Robbery indicates that a decision was taken to record a crime of robbery.
 Other examples of closing codes include ASB-Nuisance and Abandoned Call.

-Sometimes the closing code will differ markedly from the opening code.
+Sometimes the closing code will be quite different from the opening code.
 For example, a report that someone has collapsed in the street may be given an opening code of “Public Safety and Welfare (PSW)”.
-But, if subsequent enquiries determined that the person has fallen because he or she has been assaulted, then the closing code would be “Crime–Violent”.
+But, if subsequent enquiries determined that the person has fallen because they have been assaulted, then the closing code would be “Crime–Violent”.
 In this example a crime record would be opened when the incident record was closed.

 4. Recording a crime